rmuliterno/Final/README.md

 ## Introduction

 Greetings and salutations dear human, welcome to my app.
 This is the final challenge of the GoStack8 bootcamp.
 As this is my first fullstack app, there probably is a lot of room for improvement so I'll try to keep this updated as I learn more and more about programming.
+Also, it asynchronously sends e-mails to organizers when users subscribe to their meetups.

 ### How do I run this?